oracle-livelabs/security/data-safe/cli/cli.md

-## Task 5: Run the SH file and view the report
+## Task 5: Run the SH file and view the security assessment report

-When you run the SH file, the latest security assessment is downloaded to your cloud shell machine.
+When you run the SH file, the latest security assessment is downloaded to your Cloud Shell machine.
 From there, you can download it to your local computer for viewing.

-1. Enter the following command to run the SH file:
+1. Enter the following command to run the SH file.
+Wait for three minutes for the script to run.

     ```text
     $ <copy>./example.sh</copy>
     ```
-2. If you get a service error message that indicates a step needs more time, increase the `sleep` value in your SH script.
+2. If you get a service error message that implies a step needs more time, increase the appropriate `sleep` value in your SH script.

 3. List the files in your home directory.